Modern Minimal Perfect Hashing: A Survey: Preliminaries

 \subsection{Retrieval Data Structures}

 A (\emph{static function}~\cite{genuzio2016fast}) \emph{retrieval data structure} represents a function $f: S \rightarrow \{0, 1\}^r$ that maps each key in $S \subseteq U$ to an $r$-bit integer.
-Similarly to a MPHF, the behavior of a retrieval data structure is undefined for any key not in $S$ and, because it does not need to differentiate between keys in $S$ and keys not in $S$, it can represent $f$ in close to $rn$ bits.
+Similarly to an MPHF, the behavior of a retrieval data structure is undefined for any key not in $S$ and, because it does not need to differentiate between keys in $S$ and keys not in $S$, it can represent $f$ in close to $rn$ bits.

 Demaine \etal \cite{demaine2006dictionariis} point out that given an MPHF $p$ for $S$ it is trivial to construct a retrieval data structure: simply index a packed array of $r$-bit values using $p$.
-This, however, results in a space consumption of at least $n \cdot (r + \log_2 e)$ bits, so a space overhead of at least $\log_2 e$ bits/key.
-Moreover, the packed array approach issues as least two dependent memory accesses for each query whereas many kinds of retrieval data structures issue independent memory accesses~\cite{dietzfelbinger2008succinct}, which are parallelized efficiently by modern processors.
+This results in a space consumption of at least $n \cdot (r + \log_2 e)$ bits.
+For small $r$ (such as $r = 1$), the space overhead of at least $\log_2 e$ bits/key is large percentagewise, while for large $r$ (such as $r = 16$), it may be acceptable.
+However, the packed array approach issues as least two dependent memory accesses for each query whereas many kinds of retrieval data structures issue independent memory accesses~\cite{dietzfelbinger2008succinct}, which are parallelized efficiently by modern processors.
+Classically, three accesses for a good balance between query efficiency and space effectiveness as discussed below.
 The converse can be efficient: in \cref{s:retrievalBased} we use retrieval data structures to build perfect hash functions.

 One of the main approaches to the construction of retrieval data structures is due to Czech~\etal~\cite{czech1992optimal,majewski1996family}, and has been the source of most development in the area.
-The idea is that given the function $f$, one fixes an integer $k>0$ and chooses $k$ hash functions $h: U\times[k] \to [m]$, $m\geq n$, and uses them to write the system of equations
+The idea is that given the function $f$, one fixes an integer $k>0$ and chooses $k$ hash functions $h: U\times[k] \to [m]$, $m\geq n$, and uses them to write a system of $n$ equations in $k$ variables $\{w_i\}$